Maruti Suzuki Jimny 5-Door Off-Road SUV Launched in India, Prices Start At Rs 12.74 Lakh

 Maruti Suzuki Jimny: Performance

-Beneath its sturdy exterior, the Jimny boasts of a proven 1.5L K-series engine with Idle Start Stop technology.
-With optimized torque delivery and specially tuned 5-speed manual and 4-speed automatic transmission options, the Jimny delivers a seamless and exhilarating driving experience.
-It offers an amazing fuel-efficiency* of 16.94km/l for 5-speed MT and 16.39km/l for 4-speed AT.
+The Maruti Suzuki Jimny gets a 1.5L K-series engine with Idle Start Stop technology and tuned to either a 5-speed manual or a 4-speed automatic transmission option.
+It offers a fuel-efficiency of 16.94 kmpl for 5-speed MT and 16.39 kmpl for 4-speed AT and comes with a permanent ALLGRIP PRO (4WD).

 Maruti Suzuki Jimny: Safety

-The Jimny has been designed to assure your safety on any terrain.
-All Jimny variants come with the standard features of 6 airbags, Anti-lock Braking System (ABS), Electronic Brakeforce Distribution (EBD), Brake Assist function, Electronic Stability Program (ESP), Brake Limited Slip Differential, Hill Hold Control, Hill Descent Control, Side-Impact Door Beams, 3-point Emergency Locking Retractor Seatbelts, ISOFIX Child Seat Anchorages, Seatbelt Pretensioner, and Rear View Camera.
-Built on Suzuki’s renowned Total Effective Control Technology (TECT) platform, Jimny aims to provide superior safety performance.
+The Jimny comes with the standard features of 6 airbags, Anti-lock Braking System (ABS), Electronic Brakeforce Distribution (EBD), Brake Assist function, Electronic Stability Program (ESP), Brake Limited Slip Differential, Hill Hold Control, Hill Descent Control, Side-Impact Door Beams, 3-point Emergency Locking Retractor Seatbelts, ISOFIX Child Seat Anchorages, Seatbelt Pretensioner, and Rear View Camera.

+Announcing the prices of the Jimny, Hisashi Takeuchi, Managing Director & CEO, Maruti Suzuki India Limited, said, “We are privileged to introduce the legendary Jimny, a symbol of adventure, into the Indian market.
+With its timeless design and exceptional off-road capabilities powered by Suzuki's ALLGRIP PRO (4WD) technology, the Jimny has been breaking stereotypes for over 5 decades since its global debut in 1970.

 Photo Gallery